MatteoNulli/AI-Lab/README.md

 - Implemented_functions has all the necessary functions to use in other files
-- SmartSeq_MCF7 and SmartSeq_HCC1806
+- SmartSeq_MCF7 and SmartSeq_HCC1806 contain analysis regarding SmartSeq cell line
-- DropSeq
+- DropSeq contain analysis regarding DropSeq cell line